VikParuchuri/marker/README.md

 PDF is a tricky format, so marker will not always work perfectly.
 Here are some known limitations that are on the roadmap to address:

 - Marker will not convert 100% of equations to LaTeX.
-This is because it has to first detect equations, then convert them.
+This is because it has to detect then convert.
 - Whitespace and indentations are not always respected.
 - Not all lines/spans will be joined properly.
 - This works best on digital PDFs that won't require a lot of OCR.
 It's optimized for speed, and limited OCR is used to fix errors.